 In other words, this gift card will not be offered to new bookings during the Free Disney Dining Plan promotion–it’s unclear how modified bookings will be treated, though.
 If you already have a booking at Caribbean Beach during a potential Free Dining window, we’d recommend taking a wait and see approach with it.

-March 4, 2017 Update: The guest room renovations are finished, but Caribbean Beach will be starting another re-imagining on May 1, 2017 that will overhaul the Centertown area to add a waterfront shopping and dining district that will open in late 2017.
+March 4, 2017 Update: The guest room renovations are finished, but Caribbean Beach will be starting another re-imagining starting in May 2017 that will overhaul the Centertown area to add a waterfront shopping and dining district that will open in late 2017.
 In the meantime, Old Port Royale Food Court, Shutters, Banana Cabana Pool Bar, and Calypso Trading Post will close.
 During their closure, grab-and-go options for breakfast, lunch, and dinner will be available at pop-up markets in Aruba, Jamaica, and Martinique.

 If you are visiting Walt Disney World anytime through June 2018 (other construction projects will start after Centertown work is finished), you might want to consider choosing a different resort if these amenities matter to you.
 If they do not matter to you, you should strongly consider staying here, as Walt Disney World is offering guests $75 gift cards per night (per room) for staying at Caribbean Beach during the construction.